nishantsinghdev/WebViewApp2/README.md

 # WebViewApp2
 WebView App 2 with Kotlin

-An Android App in Kotlin to create a WebWiew to display the Web Page @ https://fifthsirean02.github.io/webviewpage2/ and Kotlin's functions in JavaScript to with the same name as the default function in JS to switch call when opened on this app to display a toast in place of an alert as in JS.
+An Android App in Kotlin to create a WebWiew to display a Web Page

+Inject Kotlin's functions in JavaScript to with the same name as the default function in JS to switch call when opened on this app to display a toast in place of an alert as in JS.

+# index.html
+WebView Page 2

+A sample page to test my project : WebViewApp2

+But first check this page @ https://fifthsirean02.github.io/WebViewApp2/